 • Hoping to use their temporary position as a springboard to full-time employment, temps might take shortcuts or other risks to meet a push for production and impress their supervisors.

-• Not wanting to be blacklisted by temp agencies or handed the dreaded “Do Not Return” or “DNR” stamp on the back of a work slip, temps might not to speak up about safety problems or poor working conditions.
+• Not wanting to be blacklisted by temp agencies or handed the dreaded “Do Not Return” (“DNR”) stamp on the back of a work slip, temps might not to speak up about safety problems or poor working conditions.

 • And some employers “don’t treat temporary workers the way they treat their permanent workers,” as OSHA’s Dr. Michaels said, because host employers are not required to pay medical bills or workers’ compensation for injured temps; those costs must be covered by the staffing agency.

-For host employers, temporary workers can be viewed as nameless, faceless disposable commodities, easily replaced.
+For host employers, who aren’t required to pay medical bills or workers’ compensation for injured temps, such workers can be viewed as nameless, faceless disposable commodities, easily replaced.

 The most serious threat

-OSHA, in its website section on temporary worker safety, points to what it considers the most serious threat to temp safety: the breakdown in communication and a fractured sense of shared responsibility for temp safety between the staffing agency and the host employer.
-What should be a strong two-way partnership too often falls prey to confusion, assumptions, ignorance, apathy and neglect.
+OSHA, in its website section on temporary worker safety, points to what it considers the most serious threat to temp safety: the breakdown in communication and a fractured sense of shared responsibility between the staffing agency and the host employer.
+What should be a strong partnership too often falls prey to confusion, assumptions, ignorance, apathy and neglect.

-OSHA considers the staffing agency and the host employer to be “joint employers” of temporary employees, according to an agency memorandum issued on July 15, 2014 to provide guidance to OSHA field staff regarding its enforcement policy in temporary employment situations.
-Each employer bears responsibility for compliance with the Occupational Safety and Health (OSH) Act and its regulations, according to the OSHA memo.
+OSHA considers the staffing agency and the host employer to be “joint employers” of temporary employees, according to an agency memorandum issued on July 15, 2014 to help OSHA field staff enforce temporary-employment policies.
+Each employer bears responsibility for compliance, according to the OSHA memo.

 “An employer’s commitment to the safety of temporary workers should not mirror those workers’ temporary status,” said OSHA’s Dr. Michaels.
-“Staffing agencies and the host employers are joint employers of temporary workers and both are responsible for providing and maintaining safe working conditions.”

 “Workers sent by a staffing agency to a worksite deserve the same level of protection from workplace hazards as the host employer’s workers do,” said Dr. John Howard, director of the National Institute for Occupational Safety and Health (NIOSH).